Halal Certification for GCC countries

 - eliminate non-conformities identified during the periodic assessment within a period not exceeding 60 days;

-— meet the requirements of the CB when referring to the status of their certification in the means of communication (Internet, brochures, promotional materials, etc.);
+- comply with the requirements of the Halal certification body when referring to the status of their certification in the means of communication (Internet, brochures, promotional materials, etc.);

-— not to make and/or allow any misleading statements regarding the scope of the Halal system;
+- not make and/or allow any misleading statements regarding the scope of the Halal system;

 - upon suspension, cancellation or termination of certification, stop using all promotional materials that contain any reference to certification and take the measures required by the certification scheme (for example, returning certification documents) and any other necessary measures;

-– make changes to all sources, including advertising materials, in case of reducing the scope of the Halal certificate;
+- make changes to all sources, including promotional materials, in the event of a reduction in the scope of the Halal certificate;

 - provide other persons with copies of Halal certification documents, reproduced in full or as indicated in the certification scheme;